 Hormones: depending on whether you are on or off cycle, your testosterone levels can fluctuate wildly.
 It is extremely common for steroid users to have supra-normal levels of testosterone, even above the range that many laboratories will test for.
-All our sports hormone checks will dilute any testosterone result over 52 nmol/L to get a reading above this level.
 Other hormones which are also affected by IPED use include oestradiol, prolactin, FSH and LH.
 Your hormones can affect not only your physical appearance, but also your mood, libido and your fertility.

 Our range of Sports Hormone blood tests are specifically designed to give IPED users these insights and provide a special focus on the areas of your health that can be most affected by steroid use.
 Our doctors are experienced in understanding the risks and can help highlight any areas you need to be concerned about.

 The ultimate test for athletes of every type and every level who are looking to transform their bodies through exercise and nutrition.

 Testosterone is essential for building muscle.
 Find out how you can improve your levels naturally.

 Testosterone is the quintessential male hormone – responsible for the classical masculine features including increased musculature, facial hair, deep voice and sexual energy/libido.